Jochen Mass: Career

-Among his many victories, in 1985 he won the Circuito del Mugello 1,000 km race in Italy driving a Porsche 962C and in 1987 partnered with Bobby Rahal to claim victory at the 1987 12 Hours of Sebring race.
+Among his many victories, in 1985, Mass won the Circuito del Mugello 1,000 km race in Italy driving a Porsche 962C and in 1987 partnered with Bobby Rahal to claim victory at the 1987 12 Hours of Sebring race.

+Mass won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 1985.

 Mass and Bobby Rahal combined to win the Champion Spark Plug Grand Prix at the Mid-Ohio Sports Car Course in Lexington, Ohio.
 Driving a Porsche 962, they inherited the lead 18 laps from the end.
 Mass won the 24 Hours of Le Mans in 1989, driving a Sauber Mercedes C9.
 It was the second triumph for Mercedes-Benz at Le Mans, their previous win having come in 1952.
-At Sauber he served as a mentor to their stable of young drivers including Michael Schumacher, Heinz-Harald Frentzen and Karl Wendlinger.
+At Sauber, he served as a mentor to their stable of young drivers including Michael Schumacher, Heinz-Harald Frentzen and Karl Wendlinger.

-Jochen Mass drove the Mercedes-Benz museum's historic cars.
+Mass drove the Mercedes-Benz museum's historic cars.
 In the 2004 Mille Miglia, he drove the original Mercedes-Benz 300 SLR that Stirling Moss had driven to victory in the 1955 race.
 To raise money for charity, the passenger seat next to him was auctioned off to the highest bidder.

 From 1993 to 1997, Mass was a Formula One co-commentator for the German broadcaster RTL.

 Mass played himself in Ron Howard's 2013 film Rush.